duranserkan/DRN-Project/README.md

 ### Time Management
 * Small things add up then become big thing.
 Do it while they are small and avoid stress.
 * Don't micro manage delegate whenever possible.
+  * Delegation requires shared understanding.
+It is not fire and forget process.
+Guide and track results when needed
 * Don't over optimize.
 Good enough is better than excellent.
 ### Security Management
 * Security is always your most important requirement.